packnback/site/packnback.github.io/content/blog/programming_languages.md

 as a surprise to anyone.
 Perhaps what surprised me is how high C rates all things considered.

 I originally thought I should discount python and ruby outright, but they rank quite highly in the scheme of things.
-In fact there are a few tools like 'bup' written in a mix of C and python quite successfully.
+In fact there are a few tools like [bup](https://github.com/bup/bup) written in a mix of C and python quite successfully.
 I am ruling these languages out just in the off chance that I can out perform existing software as a differentiator.